-The lions was once the most widespread large land mammal on the planet second to man.
+The lion was once the most widespread large land mammal on the planet second to man.
 They evolved out of East Africa and quickly spread throughout the continent into Europe, the Middle East and even throughout Asia.
-Earlier subspecies even ventured into Western Europe and North America via Russia.
+Earlier species even ventured into Western Europe and North America via Russia.

 However during the 1800’s when the colonisation of Africa began lions were hunted in great numbers, they were the prized trophy and the part of the ultimate hunt.
 Man was completely unaware that the losses would soon start to take a great effect.
 In the last one 100 years the entire wild lion population has dropped from anywhere between 200,000 – 600,000 to the most recent estimate of 23,000.
 Even more surprisingly a recent study showed that lion numbers have dropped by 42% in between the years 1993-2014.
 A truly horrifying statistic.